Review of Factfulness (2018)

 The Roslings’ anthropocentrism is distasteful.
-They briefly discuss Rachel Carson as if her concern had been that DDT would eventually poison people.
+They briefly discuss Rachel Carson as if her main concern in Silent Spring (1962) had been that DDT would eventually poison people; an implausible misunderstanding serving hard-line anti-regulation propaganda.
 It is also telling that among the authors’ questions where the most positive answer is correct, only one concerns the natural world, and it reeks of cherry picking: “In 1996, tigers, giant pandas, and black rhinos were all listed as endangered.
 How many of these three species are more critically endangered today?”
 In truth, the red-list status of the black rhino was critically endangered, not merely endangered, and this has not changed.

 It is a triumph that conservationists have been able to save the Roslings’ three species as of 2019, and bringing attention to such successes is important for building public faith in conservation efforts.
 Charismatic megafauna, exemplified by the Roslings’ three picks, does have a significant ecological role, but it was charisma that drove the fundraising.
 Meanwhile, many thousands and probably tens of thousands of other species went extinct between 1996 and 2018, while many more did reach elevated levels of concern.
 According to the Living Planet Index, between 1970 and 2012, wild vertebrate populations declined by 58% on average.
 This is one cost of the developments the Roslings hail—correctly—as positive.
 They don’t look at costs.
 Their sole question about the natural world is disingenuous, which is a shame.
 They stick in climate change as the one area of concern on the same list of questions: A good choice, but it looks rather like a token safeguard against accusations of pollyannaism.